 Acting upon information submitted by states, EPA then determines whether each region of the country is in "attainment" or "nonattainment" with the promulgated air quality standard for each NAAQS pollutant, or, alternatively, whether a region is "unclassifiable" for that pollutant.
 42 U.S.C. § 7407(d)(1)(A).
 An area in attainment for a NAAQS pollutant is "any area . . . that meets the . . . ambient air quality standard for the pollutant."
 Id. § 7407(d)(1)(A)(ii).
-By contrast, an area in nonattainment for a NAAQS pollutant is "any area that does not meet (or that contributes to ambient air quality in a nearby area that does not meet) the national . . . ambient air quality standard for the pollutant."
+By contrast, an area in nonattainment for a NAAQS pollutant is "any area that does not meet) the national . . . ambient air quality standard for the pollutant."
 Id. § 7407(d)(1)(A)(i).
 Finally, an unclassifiable area is any area that "cannot be classified on the basis of available information as meeting or not meeting the . . . ambient air quality standard for the pollutant."
-Id. § 7407(d)(1)(A)(iii).
+Id. § 7407(d)(1)(A)(ii).